carresl/nasdaq_predictions/README.md

-# Selecting Stocks from the Nasdaq 100 using Machine Learning
+# Beating the Nasdaq 100 by Predicting Top Performers

 ## Overview
 In this project, I aim to outperform the Nasdaq 100 (QQQ) by selecting stocks from the index which have the most favorable risk-adjusted returns.
 In pursuit of this goal, I run two separate tests: